 Past Presidents Advisory Committee

-Jennie Lee Anderson is a founding partner of the San Francisco law firm of Andrus Anderson LLP.
+Jennie Lee Anderson is President of the Pound Civil Justice Institute, and a founding partner of the San Francisco law firm of Andrus Anderson LLP.
 Ms. Anderson exclusively represents plaintiffs in a variety of class and complex cases in both state and federal court, including consumer, antitrust, employment and product liability matters.
-Ms. Anderson has served as lead or liaison counsel in multiple state and nationwide class actions.
-She has been recognized as a Northern California Super Lawyer for five consecutive years, and lectures frequently across the country on a variety of issues relating to class and complex litigation.
+Ms. Anderson has served as lead counsel, liaison counsel and on the plaintiffs steering committee in multiple state and nationwide class or mass actions.
+She has been recognized as a Northern California Super Lawyer for eight consecutive years, and lectures frequently across the country on a variety of issues relating to class and complex litigation.

-Ms. Anderson also serves on the American Association for Justice Board of Governors, is the past Chair of the AAJ Class Action Litigation Group and Business Torts Section, and is a current Chair of the AAJ Antitrust Litigation Group.
-Ms. Anderson is also active in the American Bar Association’s Class Actions and Derivative Suits Committee, Consumer Attorneys of California and the San Francisco Trial Lawyers Association.
+Ms. Anderson also serves on the American Association for Justice Board of Governors and is the past Chair of the AAJ Class Action Litigation Group, Antitrust Litigation Group and Business Torts Section.
+Ms. Anderson is active in the American Bar Association, Consumer Attorneys of California, Public Justice and the San Francisco Trial Lawyers Association.
+She also serves on the Board of Directors for Legal Aid at Work.

 Steve Herman practices with Herman, Herman & Katz, in New Orleans, Louisiana.
 The author of America and the Law: Challenges for the 21st Century, Herman teaches an advanced torts seminar on class actions at Loyola Law School and an advanced civil procedure course in complex litigation at Tulane.
 He served for six years as a Lawyer Chair for one of the LADB Hearing Committees, and serves as Co-Liaison Counsel for Plaintiffs in the Deepwater Horizon Oil Spill Litigation.